CleverCloud/doc.clever-cloud.com/_posts/usage/2012-05-08-organizations.md

 ## Roles and privileges

-You have 4 ways to classify members : admin, manager, developer and accouting.
+You have four ways to classify members : admin, manager, developer and accouting.

 **Admin**
 The administrator have access to everything.